roshnet/roshnet.github.io/_posts/2019-07-25-sih-experience.markdown

 Finally, with the caption from the anchor - _"the team inspired by Pablo Escobar"_, we heard <br>
 <b>our team - Narcodes, finished as the first runner ups</b>.
-<br>I know for myself that I wasn't
+<br>I knew for myself that I was happy, but I also felt about doing some extra efforts
-"that" happy with the results, but still I was satisfactorily happy "with the results".
+to grab the first place.
+Anyways, everyone in the team worked really good, which is something one can be proud of :)

 A coffee mug with the [M.H.R.D.](https://mhrd.gov.in/) tag printed on it, along with a couple of certificates, made this an achievement worth sharing!

 ### End Notes